joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

 - Lowering `-b` does not shrink the workspace, as long as it stays at or above `-ub`.
 Below that the clamp takes over, the effective `n_ubatch` becomes `n_batch`, and the reservation follows it down.
 - It costs prefill throughput and time to first token.
-For one ordinary sequence it leaves steady-state decode alone, since decode was already one row per ubatch.
-That stops holding once a decode step has more than one row to
-  carry: several active slots, or speculative decoding verifying a draft of several tokens at once.
-Then a small enough `-ub` splits what would have been one pass into several, and decode pays too.
+For a single non-speculative sequence it leaves steady-state decode alone, since that sequence contributes only one new token per step.
+With multiple active slots or speculative decoding, decode carries several rows, and a small enough `-ub` splits that into extra passes and costs decode throughput and latency too.
 - Queueing requests instead of provisioning slots for them is a reasonable trade.
 If you know you will never serve four users at once, `-np 1 -c 8192 -ub 64` gives one request the full context and processes prompts in small